-- Is the workpiece securely clamped to the table? - Have you zeroed the X- and Y- axes to the center of the workpiece? - Have you zeroed the Z-axis to the top surface of the workpiece?
+- \checkmark Is the workpiece securely clamped to the table? \checkmark - Have you zeroed the X- and Y- axes to the center the workpiece?

+\checkmark Have you zeroed the Z-axis to the top surface of the workpiece?
-- Is the router or spindle set to approximately 17,500 RPM? - ✓ Have you reviewed the emergency stop procedures? - ✓ Are you wearing hearing and eye protection?

-Press "Start" and watch your CNC router carve an intricate pattern on the workpiece.

-NOTE: You can press the pause button on the Pendant screen to stop the movement of the router if you need to make a minor adjustment.
+e D- file D as Is the router or spindle set to approximately 17,500 RPM?
+Have you reviewed the emergency stop procedures?
+Are you wearing hearing and eye protection? file s Press "Start" and watch your CNC router carve an intrier of NOTE: You can press the pause button on the Pendant screen to stop the movement of the router if you need to make a minor adjustment.
 You must also turn off the router or spindle to avoid injury.
-Once you've made all of the adjustments needed, restart the router or spindle and press "Resume."
+Once you've made all of the adjustments needed, restart the router or spindle and press "Resume." t ine